The-Commit-Company/frappe-react-sdk/README.md

 <details><summary>See Explanation (click to expand):</summary>
 <p>

 The `useFrappeGetDocOffline` hook is used for fetching, storing, and syncing a document in IndexedDB.
-It takes in four parameters: `doctype`, `name`, `databaseName`, and `version`.
-The `doctype` parameter is the doctype of the document to be fetched, the `name` parameter is the name of the document, `databaseName` is an optional parameter for the name of the database to use, and `version` is an optional parameter for the version of the database to be used.
+It takes in four parameters: `doctype` and `name`.
+The `doctype` parameter is the doctype of the document to be fetched, the `name` parameter is the name of the document.

 The hook returns an object (`SWRResponse`) with the following properties: `data`, `error`, `isLoading`, `isValidating`, and `mutate`.
 The type of the document to fetch is passed as a type parameter `T`.